RituPande/ritupande.github.io/_posts/2023-10-01-expectation-maximization.md

 published: true
 ---

-In this post we shall explore *expectation maximization*, a mathematical tool used in many generative-ai algorithms, in detail.
+In this post we shall explore *expectation maximization*, a mathematical tool used in many generative AI algorithms, in detail.
 Expectation maximization is a means to calculate the maximum likelihood estimate in presence of latent variables.

 ## 1. Background
 In this section we cover the necessry definitions and notations to understand the expecation maximization algorithm: